amenzwa/nn/README.md

   - `shuffle`—shuffle pattern presentation order

-Using these parameters, `run()` creates a network, loads the pattern vectors, and train the network.
+Using these network parameters, `run()` creates a network, loads the pattern vectors, and train the network.
 During training, the current RMS error is reported every few cycles.
 Upon completion of training, `run()` prints out the final weights.
 The pattern vectors are specified in their respective CSV files, one row per pattern.

 The module `etc.[ch]` implements utilities common to both EBP and SOM networks, such as the initial weights randomiser.
 This module also contains the various activation functions used by the EBP network.
 Each activation function has a unipolar version and a bipolar version.